ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments-drafts/pa5.md

 [https://github.com/ucsd-cse11-f21/cse11-pa5-starter](https://github.com/ucsd-cse11-f21/cse11-pa5-starter)

+## Submission

+Submit the following files to Gradescope in the PA5 assignment:

+- `ArrayExamples.java`
+- `array-transcript.txt`
+- `Longest.java`
+- `Stats.java`
+- `longest-transcript.txt`
+- `stats-transcript.txt`

 ## FAQ

-1. Can we use <some other library> in this PA instead of loops?
+1. Can we use a library or built-in method in this PA instead of loops, even if we haven't seen it in class?
     - In general in this course we try to avoid saying you strictly can't use something in the programming assignments.
 That's a bit artificial.
 Rather, we try to design assignments where using the things we learned most recently would